Sign in

 CT Myelography

-CT Myelography combines CT scanning with the injection of contrast material into the spinal canal, enhancing visualization of the spinal cord and nerve roots.
+CT Myelography combines CT scanning with the injection of contrast material into the spinal canal, enhancing the visualization of the spinal cord and nerve roots.
 This technique is valuable for diagnosing spinal cord abnormalities, disc herniations, and other spinal conditions.

 CT Angiography (CTA)

 CT Angiography involves the injection of contrast material to visualize blood vessels and assess blood flow.
-This non-invasive technique is widely used to diagnose vascular diseases, such as aneurysms, stenosis, and embolisms, providing detailed 3D images for precise evaluation and treatment planning.
+This non-invasive technique is widely used to diagnose vascular diseases such as aneurysms, stenosis, and embolisms, providing detailed 3D images for precise evaluation and treatment planning.

-The Cost of a PET Scanner
+The Cost of a CT Scanner

 Acquisition: Used lower slice CT machines can cost as low as $35,000, while brand new higher slice CT scanners can cost as much as $2.5 million.